 public static void endSession()

-What will happen when you call endSession method?
+What happens when you call endSession method?

-- No guides will be shown
+- No guides are shown

-- No analytics will be sent
+- No analytics are sent

 How do I restart the session?